kennysmithed/oels2021/oels_practical_wk8.md

 How can we get around this problem?
 There are various solutions, but I think the simplest one is to use the `async` and `await` functions in newer versions of javascript.
 This allows us to declare some functions as `async` (i.e. asynchronous), and then use `await` to tell the browser to wait for a certain operation to complete before moving on.
 This means we can wait until the CSV file has been successfully read before we try to process the resulting data.

 That's how the `read_trials_and_prepare_timeline` function works - the full code is below, but this consists of the following steps:
-- Read in the trial list from the CSV file using the `read_trial_list` function (which just calls a PHP script that does the reading for us, plus a tiny bit of conversion work) - we will `await` this result because we can't proceed without it.
+- Read in the trial list from the CSV file using the `read_trial_list` function - we will `await` this result because we can't proceed without it.
+To keep the code as simple as possible the `read_trial_list` function is defined in a separate javascript file, `read_from_csv.js` - if you look at `confederate_priming_readfromcsv.html` you'll see we are loading this additional javascript file along with our plugins.
+You don't have to look at `read_from_csv.js` unless you want to - it's fine if you treat the process of reading in the CSV file as a black box, and we'll actually use a slightly different technique next week.
-- Use that to build the interaction trials using the `build_timeline` function, which basically reads the relevant columns from the CSV and uses the `make_picture_selection_trial` and `make_picture_description_trial` functions we created earlier to make jsPsych trials.
+- Use that trial list to build the interaction trials using the `build_timeline` function, which basically reads the relevant columns from the CSV and uses the `make_picture_selection_trial` and `make_picture_description_trial` functions we created earlier to make jsPsych trials.
 - Build our image button preload list, which is just the same process as before but wrapped up in a function called `build_button_image_preload`.
 - Stick that interaction timeline together with the instruction trials to produce our full timeline.
 - And then run the full timeline.